 1. Although it sounds straightforward, the journal’s name was a big point of contention for our founding editors, sociologist John Shelton Reed and historian Harry Watson, before the journal launched in 1993.

 As Reed recalls: “I’d been assuming that the journal would be called Southern Culture, like the [recently released Encyclopedia of Southern Culture].
 I believed, and still do, that there is such a thing, albeit with racial, social-class, and subregional variations.
 But Duke [University Press] insisted, and Watson agreed, that it should be called Southern Cultures (plural).
 I thought this was a chickenshit concession to fashionable multiculturalism, and said so.
 But I was outvoted, and conceded with an ill grace.
 Some of the articles we’ve published over the years show that there’s a lot that is southern and cultural I wouldn’t want to claim for southern culture, so I’m happy that I didn’t prevail.”
 We’re happy, too (no offense, John).
 Since our founding, we’ve worked to present a multiplicity of voices and experiences—from artists to activists, from Natives to newcomers—and we hope the journal’s name reflects just that.

 2. In many ways we are a tried-and-true academic quarterly.

 We are peer-reviewed, we publish original scholarship, and we use citations (even here in this very description).
-But we are not your typical journal—we eschew jargon and insider speak, and in addition to scholarly articles, we print photo essays, original artwork, poetry, fiction, interviews, and narrative journalism.
+But we are not your typical journal—we eschew jargon and insider-speak, and in addition to scholarly articles, we print photo essays, original artwork, poetry, fiction, interviews, and creative nonfiction.